 In celebration of SMI’s 30th anniversary, we’re highlighting some of the core beliefs and principles that guide our work.
-This column often highlights specific diversification ideas, but this month we want to pull back and take a broader view: why do we diversify a portfolio in the first place?
+We often highlight specific diversification ideas, but this month we want to pull back and take a broader view: why do we diversify a portfolio in the first place?

 Most investors would like to be invested in the top-performing market segment year-after-year.
 In pursuit of this goal, many chase performance by continually shifting their portfolios toward what’s hot.
 For example, as Large/Growth companies — such as Facebook, Amazon, and Apple — have outperformed recently, investors have piled into the funds and indexes that highlight these stocks.